IKIAM-NPLab/I_guayusa_chlorogenic_acids/Notebooks/Statistical_Analysis_neg.md

-LC-MS/MS profiling and characterization of caffeoylquinic acids isomers in *Ilex guayusa* under different collection sites, plant age, and sunlight exposure
+LC-MS/MS in negative polarity of profiling and characterization of caffeoylquinic acids isomers in *Ilex guayusa* under different collection sites, plant age, and sunlight exposure
 ================